OperationCode/operationcode_old_site/CONTRIBUTING.md

   ### Add yourself

   * Once your pull requests has been merged, don't forget to add your name to the list of contributors in [CONTRIBUTORS.md](https://github.com/OperationCode/operationcode/blob/master/CONTRIBUTORS.md).

-## Contributing Blog Posts

-* Please see the [BLOG_POSTING_GUIDE](https://github.com/OperationCode/operationcode/blob/master/BLOG_POSTING_GUIDE.md).
-It will walk you thru the use of Jekyll and how to submit pull requests to publish your blog post.

 ## Code Standards